-To minimize the charts or tables, click their top bar.
+- To minimize the charts or tables, click their top bar.
 The charts or tables become as slim as their top bar, placed at the top or bottom edge of the test window.
 Minimizing both charts and tables leaves their top bars visible, only.
-If originally both graphics and tables are visible (half screen, each), minimizing the graphics shows the tables in full size, and vice versa.
+If originally both graphics and tables are visible (half screen, each), minimizing the graphics shows the tables in full size, and vice versa. - To open a minimized chart or table, click the slim bar that represents the minimized element.
+Opening the graphics while the tables are minimized shows the charts in full size, and vice versa.

-- To open a minimized chart or table, click the slim bar that represents the minimized element.
-Opening the graphics while the tables are minimized shows the charts in full size, and vice versa. - To change the ratio of shared space of graphics and tables, move the mouse pointer over the separation line between graphics and tables, until the pointer becomes an arrows icon.
-Drag this vertical arrows icon down to enlarge the charts and reduce the tables, or vice versa. - To arrange several charts or several tables either horizontally or vertically or to cascade them behind each other, use the buttons ■□□. - To make a chart or table float over the test window, click and hold its top bar and drag it out of its original position.
-As a result, the chart or table jumps out of its original position and floats nearby. - This feature is only available, if more than one chart or more than one table is opened in the test window. - To move a floating chart or table to an arbitrary position, click and hold its top bar and drag it to the desired position. - Note that you cannot immediately drag a chart or table anywhere, after you made it float by dragging it out of its original position.
+- To change the ratio of shared space of graphics and tables, move the mouse pointer over the separation line between graphics and tables, until the pointer becomes an arrows icon.
+Drag this vertical arrows icon down to enlarge the charts and reduce the tables, or vice versa. - To make a chart or table float over the test window, click and hold its top bar and drag it out of its original position.
+As a result, the chart or table jumps out of its original position and floats nearby.
+This feature is only available, if more than one chart or more than one table is opened in the test window. - To move a floating chart or table to an arbitrary position, click and hold its top bar and drag it to the desired position.
+Note that you cannot immediately drag a chart or table anywhere, after you made it float by dragging it out of its original position.
 Instead, you must release the mouse pointer, then click and hold the element's top bar again and drag it to the desired position. - To resize a floating chart or table, move the mouse pointer over any edge of the chart or any corner of the table, until the pointer becomes an arrows icon.
-Drag this arrows icon to resize the dialog. - To move a floating chart or table back to its original position, click the "Window Position" button (▼) again and select "Dock". - You can dock a floating chart or table in the central region of the test window.
+Drag this arrows icon to resize the dialog. - To move a floating chart or table back to its original position, click the "Window Position" button () again and select "Dock". - You can dock a floating chart or table in the central region of the test window.
 To dock a floating chart or table, click and hold its top bar and drag it to a position where a cross icon appears:

-Proceed as described in Chapter 6.4.3, "Cross icons", on page 203.
+Proceed as described in Chapter 6.4.3, "Cross icons", on page 205.